Social Icons

 Directed by David Fincher

 As much as I enjoyed this movie, I believe the Swedish version of this film is better.
-The Swedish version has this less confident look when it came to the actors.
-There it seemed more like the world was going on its way dishing them slugs – they now have to find a way to deal with it and make the best of the situation.
-What I mean is their reactions and facial expressions depicted that which added to the thrill, making the movie feel more realistic, which made it more exciting.
+The Swedish version has a less confident look when it comes to the actors.
+It seemed more like the world was going on its way, dishing them slugs, and they had to find a way to deal with it and make the best of the situation.
+What I mean is their reactions and facial expressions depicted that, which added to the thrill and made the movie feel more realistic, making it more exciting.

-Here, it seemed more like the actors like in most American films, are confident, strong and always have a look of determination.
+Here, it seemed more like the actors, like in most American films, were confident, strong, and always had a look of determination.

-The movie starts with Mikal (Daniel Craig) losing a libel case.
-On the other side of things, we have Lisbeth (Rooney Mara) a socially awkward lady we can see straight off has a dark past.
+The movie starts with Mikael (Daniel Craig) losing a libel case.
+On the other side of things, we have Lisbeth (Rooney Mara), a socially awkward lady who clearly has a dark past.

-If you compare the performances of the leads, the females who played Lisbeth are Mara in this and Noomi Rapace in 2009.
-I believe from my view Rapace was better by a hair than Mara.
-Rapace got a lot of recognition for her performance and so did Mara for her performance here.
-On the other hand when it came to the male lead Mikael, Craig to me was better Michael Nyqvist in the 2009 version.
+If you compare the performances of the leads, the actresses who played Lisbeth—Mara in this version and Noomi Rapace in the 2009 version—I believe, from my view, Rapace was better by a hair than Mara.
+Rapace got a lot of recognition for her performance, and so did Mara for her role here.
+On the other hand, when it came to the male lead Mikael, Craig, to me, was better than Michael Nyqvist in the 2009 version.

-I fully enjoyed the way David Fincher (director) depicted the gruesome things that happened in the book.
-As in the first movie the cinematography here is top class, which further carried the thrill need for this crime thriller.
-The movie was both a critical and commercial success, and Mara got an Academy Award nomination for her role as Lisbeth.
+I fully enjoyed the way David Fincher (director) depicted the gruesome events from the book.
+As in the first movie, the cinematography here is top-class, which further carried the thrill needed for this crime thriller.
+The movie was both a critical and commercial success, and Mara received an Academy Award nomination for her role as Lisbeth.

-The movie had a sequel done some years later with none of the two main cast returning to reprise their roles.
+The movie had a sequel done some years later, with none of the two main cast members returning to reprise their roles.

 0 comments: